-When planning the lighting for your restaurant, you should consider the layout of the tables and therefore where the lighting can be fixed, what time of day your customers will be coming and the vibe you want to create for each sitting.
+When planning the lighting for your restaurant, you should consider the layout of the tables (and therefore where the lighting should be fixed), what time of day your customers will be coming and the vibe you want to create for each sitting.
 A small, quirky cafe that’s only open during daylight hours will need very different lighting to a large, smart restaurant that serves breakfast, lunch and dinner.

 How important is restaurant lighting?

-In case you’re still thinking you can pop the lighting in at the last minute, consider the results of a 2015 survey.
-72%* of respondents left a venue earlier than planned because it was too bright or poorly lit, while 74% of respondents stayed longer than planned because the lighting made them feel relaxed and welcome!
+In case you’re still thinking you can pop the lighting in at the last minute, consider the results of a 2015 survey which revealed that 72% of respondents left a venue earlier than planned because it was too bright or poorly lit, while 74% of respondents stayed longer than planned because the lighting made them feel relaxed and welcome.*

 How do you choose the right restaurant lighting?

 The first step is to understand the atmosphere you want to create.
 What type of restaurant is it?
 What are you serving?
 Who are your customers?
 Answering these questions will help guide you on the type of light you need.
-For example, you’ll probably need direct lighting for areas where food is displayed (e.g. tables or salad bars) while you’ll need indirect lighting to create the right ambience and add some personality.
+For example, you’ll probably need direct (task) lighting for areas where food is displayed (e.g. tables or salad bars) while you’ll need indirect (ambient) lighting to create the right ambience, and feature (accent) lights to add some personality.
 And it’s very important to get the balance of these lights right.
-We designed our Plumen 003 bulb specifically to answer both these requirements for dinners and drinkers, creating a bright spot and ambient light in one.
-When fitting out a space with the 003 this also means you need not install both recessed spots and pendants/ accent lights, as the 003 covers both.
+We designed the Plumen 003 specifically to answer all these requirements for diners and drinkers, creating a bright spot and ambient light in one beautiful piece of art.
+This means that when fitting out a space with 003’s all your lighting needs are covered in one beautiful design.

 Functionality V Ambience